Health, Safety and Insurance

 Is insurance included in the cost of the program?

 Yes, basic insurance is included in the cost of the program as well as medical and travel security assistance through International SOS .
-However, you must maintain your primary policy, whether that is purchased through Dickinson or independently.
+However, you should maintain your own personal health insurance, whether that is purchased through Dickinson or independently.

 Can I take prescription medication with me?